philipturner/diamond-mechanosynthesis-literature-review/README.md

 Journal of Nanoscience and Nanotechnology: [doi.org/10.1166/jnn.2003.203](https://doi.org/10.1166/jnn.2003.203)

 This appears to be a learning experience, where Robert Freitas got acquainted with quantum chemistry techniques.
 Density functional theory was used to perform energy minimizations on different tooltips.
 The "DCB", or dicarbon bridge, was established as one of a combinatorial explosion of possible tooltips.
-It was simple to reason about: two adamantane cages in a rigid diamond lattice.
+It was simple to reason about: three adamantane cages in a rigid diamond lattice.
 Two carbon atoms were substituted with other group (IV) elements, which form weaker bonds with the feedstock.
 The germanium variant, "DCB6-Ge", is frequently referenced in later literature.

 <div align="center">